Annual Report 2013

 Results for Canadians

-The Government of Canada appointed three new part-time Members to the Tribunal in 2012, one in May and two in December.
-This brings to seven the total complement of part-time Tribunal Members, a development that will help reduce the accumulated backlog of cases.
+In June 2013, the Government of Canada appointed three new part-time members to the Tribunal and reappointed one full-time member as well as the Vice-Chairperson.
+This brings to 12 the total complement of Tribunal members to inquire into complaints referred by the Canadian Human Rights Commission which will help reduce the accumulated backlog of cases.

 Appearances before House of Commons Standing Committees